Creating opportunities for bright futures in the trades.

 NexTech Academy is changing the way our industry approaches technical training.
-With our flexible online courses you can begin training new employees anytime, anywhere.
+With our flexible online courses, in NexTech Tech Builder, you can begin training new employees anytime, anywhere.
 No previous technical training is required, just curiosity and a willingness to work hard.

 The curriculum for each program is specific to the trade and is broken out into several modules, which trainees can work through at their own pace.
 We use a number of educational tools, including reading assignments, videos, interactive exercises, quizzes and hands-on skills assessments, to deliver content and prepare students for their new trade.
 Additional soft skills training ensures new technicians are confident and ready to interact with clients in the field.

 Common questions about our programs.

 A: We are pleased to provide a resource for testing mechanical aptitude, the Bennett Mechanical Comprehension Test.
 This test can help identify candidates with good mechanical reasoning abilities and if someone may be a good fit for a technician position within your company.

 If you’re interested in the Bennett Mechanical Comprehension Test and you are a Nexstar member, you can order it through our Strategic Partner, Data Solutions Internatio

 A: NexTech Tech Builder courses are not state-licensed and do not offer state certifications.
 It is being developed and built as a skills-training program.
 Throughout the program, licensing and certification information may be covered, however, NexTech Academy will not facilitate technicians obtaining licensing.